 2 Healthcare in 2030: networked hospitals, connected and distributed care

-In addition to using AI to locate patients at risk of deterioration, this network removes bottlenecks in the system and always ensures that patients and doctors are sorted from time to time to where they can be best treated or where they are most needed.
+In addition to using AI to locate patients at risk of deterioration, this network removes bottlenecks in the system and always ensures that patients and doctors are sorted from time to time to where they can best be treated or where they are most needed.
 The glue that binds everything together is no longer a common place.

 3 Doctors and patients: what matters is experience